jagan-singh/Movie-Analysis-Mod1/readme.md

 ## Data Analysis and Visualization
 Our first goal was an overview of movie profitability.
 We looked at the log of production budget and worldwide_gross, then we calculated log of profit for each movie.
 Then a histogram was plotted for log of profit.
+Then we looked at if movie's production budget is related to profitability.
+Similarly we looked at how was profitability related to month of release, genres and ratings of those movies.

+## Conclusion
+### Recommendations
+Based on our analysis on rate of return we concluded that investing in movie is the right decision for Microsoft.
+Larger movie budgets are associated with high rate of return.
+We found that movies released in June and December are more profitable.
+In terms of genres, Action, Adventure and Sci-Fi movies are most profitable whereas Drama and comedy movies are least profitable.
+We also found that highest rated movies are more profitable than low rated movies.